strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Year of Birth
 ^^^^^^^^^^^^^

+:Field name: YoB

+:Data type: Char[4]

+:Domain:
   Record the providers's year of birth YYYY format.

 :Notes:
   If the year of birth is unknown, the following approaches should be used: